The Church of Jesus Christ of Latter-day Saints in Wyoming: Missions

+As of 2023, no missions were headquartered in Wyoming.
+However, Wyoming is served by four missions headquartered outside the state.

 Temples

 On October 1, 2011, the Star Valley Wyoming Temple was announced by church president Thomas S. Monson.
-A second temple to built in Casper was announced on April 4, 2021, by Russell M. Nelson.
+A second temple to be built in Casper was announced on April 4, 2021, by Russell M. Nelson.
 Nelson announced a third temple, to be built in Cody, on October 3, 2021.

 Communities

 Latter-day Saints had a significant role in establishing and settling several communities within the "Mormon Corridor", including the following in Wyoming: